 Cut expansion joints

-These are the joints that we come across most often here at Becosan.
-As the name implies, the expansion joint is a straight line groove cut into the surface of the concrete floor using a concrete saw like the Stark 61057 14” Walk Behind Concrete Saw.
+These are the joints that we come across most often in warehouses and industrial buildings.
+As the name implies, the expansion joint is a straight line groove cut into the surface of the concrete floor using a concrete saw.

-While, in theory, you can cut an expansion joint in concrete at any time it is better to cut the joint sooner rather than later.
-Here at Becosan we recommend cutting the joint the day after the fresh concrete has been laid.
+While, in theory, you can cut an expansion joint in concrete at any time, it’s better if this is a planned task.
+Here at BECOSAN® we recommend cutting the joint the day after the fresh concrete has been poured.